-- 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
-First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-Mitochondrial disease refers to a heterogenous group of disorders caused by dysfunctional mitochondria, the organelles responsible for oxidative phosphorylation within the cell. - 3.
+- 1. Mitochondrial disease refers to a heterogenous group of disorders caused by dysfunctional mitochondria, the organelles responsible for oxidative phosphorylation within the cell. - 2.
 Autosomal dominant inheritance refers to a type of transmission of a genetic condition in which only one mutated copy of a gene (rather than two) is necessary for an individual to manifest the disease.
 The mutation can be inherited from either parent, and the disease can typically be seen in any sex.
 A pedigree (family history) that has an autosomal dominant disorder will typically have affected family members in each generation, though some family members may be more severely affected than others.